geobeyond/geoserverx/docs/pages/cli/index.md

 # Command line access

-`geoserverx` allows users to leverage power of command line to communicate with geoserver.
+`geoserverx` allows users to leverage power of command line to communicate with GeoServer.
 `gsx` is a command line tool by `geoserverx`.

 ## Installation